rasterio/rasterio/docs/quickstart.rst

 ------------------

-To copy the grid to the opened dataset, call the new dataset's :meth:`~rasterio.io.DatasetWriter.write` method with the grid and target band number as arguments.
+To copy the grid to the opened dataset, call the new dataset's :meth:`.DatasetWriter.write` method with the grid and target band number as arguments.

 .. code-block:: pycon

     >>> new_dataset.write(Z, 1)

-Then call the :meth:`~rasterio.io.DatasetWriter.close` method to sync data to disk and finish.
+Then call the :meth:`.DatasetWriter.close` method to sync data to disk and finish.

 .. code-block:: pycon